JackFongNew/dsiprojects/Vegetarian and Carnivore Classification/README.md

 From the analysis, Logistic Regression model has successfully solved my problem statement because it has the highest test accuracy (90.31%) of the prediction with lowest combination of false positive (29) and false negative (24) values.

-The accuracy of the model, low values of false positive and false negative are important to my analysis because I want to correctly interpret the customers' information so that my company can better serve their needs.
+The accuracy of the model, low values of false positive and false negative are important to my analysis because I want to correctly interpret the customers' information so that my company can better serves their needs.

 ## Recommendation
 1. __Classifier Model__ <br> Different classifiers can be used and their performance can be evaluated to find better predictions.
 Tuning of parameters would also help to get a better predictions. </br>